There are several ways to find a job in the Netherlands:

 Marie is a Life and Career Coach whose focus is on cross-cultural adaptation, communication skills, and career development/transition.
 She works with you to discover what is holding you back from achieving fulfillment; what your hidden talents are and how these can be identified and released to unlock YOUR potential.

-- Professionals who are in a job but you want to do something different
+- Professionals who are in a job but want to change or switch to a new career

 - Those returning to work after a career break

-Please see Teresa's Top 10 career coaching tips here.
+Please see Teresa's Top 10 Partner employment tips here.

 In the ACCESS guide "Working & unemployment in the Netherlands", you will find more information about the Dutch Employment Law (such as work permit, contracts, etc), CV, Cover letter and Interview, Dutch Business culture and useful references and weblinks.